TheLime1/ProjectPrompt/PROJECT_PROMPT.md

 ## Project Overview: ProjectPrompt

-This project aims to generate optimized prompts for AI assistants to understand codebases, thereby reducing hallucinations and enhancing AI-driven code modifications.
-It analyzes the project's file structure, identifies key files based on predefined criteria and AI assistance, extracts their contents, and constructs a structured PROJECT_PROMPT.md file.
+This project aims to generate optimized prompts for AI assistants to analyze codebases effectively.
+It focuses on extracting core business logic and architectural information to minimize AI hallucinations and improve the quality of AI-driven code modifications.
+This system prioritizes logical understanding over specific implementation details.
+The application interacts with the Google Gemini API.

 ## Logic Map